 This year Joe and Bill more than doubled their donation from the previous year.
 This winning team raised more than $3,700.
 "It was just a beautiful day and a great way to spend our afternoon," Joe's mother, Kristi Carr, exclaims.
 "The huge turnout included the Richfield police and fire departments and many community members."

 Joe will be a junior at Richfield High School in the fall and has been a Gillette patient since he was 3 years old.
 That’s when Gillette doctors officially diagnosed him as having spastic quadriplegic cerebral palsy.
 It affects all four limbs and his speech but not his spirit.

 Joe says his mom, dad and sister help him stay positive and he stays very active.“I’m a happy guy in general," he reports.
 This summer Joe tried adaptive water skiing for the first time and loved it.
 He also plays adaptive soccer and floor hockey.

 Joe and Kristi Carr, credit Gillette with helping him achieve and maintain his active lifestyle.
-“We love the assistive technology team at the Gillette Burnsville Clinic,” Kristi says.
+“We love the orthotics, prosthetics and seating team at the Gillette Burnsville Clinic,” Kristi says.
 “They work with Joe to make sure his wheelchair fits him well and he can use it to participate in sports.”

 "Gillette helps kids from around the world that have physical disabilities.
 Your donation goes towards families that travel to Gillette from across the country.
 I have always felt so comfortable there and know I am getting the best care from my therapists, dentist, psychiatrist, Dr. Taniguchi and others.
 Thanks Gillette for helping me get the care and services I need." –Joe Carr